FEniCS/ufl/doc/sphinx/source/user/algorithms.rst

 Tree formatting
 ---------------

-Ascii tree formatting, useful to inspect the tree structure of an expression in interactive Python sessions.
+ASCII tree formatting, useful to inspect the tree structure of an expression in interactive Python sessions.
 Example output of ``tree_format(a)``::